-HOW to start the Collaborative Divorce process?
+Initiating the Collaborative Divorce Approach

 STEP 1: Retaining Collaborative Lawyers

-STEP 2: Signing the Participation Agreement
+STEP 2: Signing the participation agreement

 At the first four-way meeting, the parties sign a participation agreement with their family lawyers to enter the collaborative divorce process.
 If the parties have retained divorce coaches or other professionals, they may also sign the agreement.
 This agreement contains a “disqualification clause” that says that if either party commences litigation in court, the collaborative process will end and the family lawyers can no longer represent their clients.
 This means that both separating spouses must hire new lawyers and it acts as a deterrent to quitting the collaborative divorce process.

-STEP 3: Collaborative 4-way Meetings
+STEP 3: Collaborative Four-Way Meetings

 The collaborative family law process consists of a series of four-way meetings.
 While a traditional four-way meeting in family law involves a settlement meeting between the former spouses and their lawyers, a collaborative family law meeting is different.

-First, the collaborative family law meeting may include other specialists from the collaborative team, such as a financial neutral or divorce coaches.
+First, the collaborative family law meeting may include other specialists from the collaborative team, such as a financial or divorce coaches.

 The nature of a collaborative family law meeting is also different.
 Traditionally, lawyers engage in position-oriented negotiation when meeting.
 However, in collaborative family law the parties and their lawyers work as a team during these meetings and negotiations are interest-based.
 Interest based negotiations are focused on the underlying needs, wants, goals, and concerns of the family.

 While there are no rules about the number of meetings, the process typically involves around two to four meetings.
-The first meeting consists of introductions, reviewing and signing the Participation Agreement, explaining the collaborative process, discussing expectations and ground rules, and setting an agenda that identifies the issues at hand.
+The first meeting consists of introductions, reviewing and signing the participation agreement, explaining the collaborative process, discussing expectations and ground rules, and setting an agenda that identifies the issues at hand.

 Between the meetings, the parties engage in information gathering by exchanging document requests between their family lawyers and consulting with other professionals as needed.
 The collaborative divorce experts may assist in preparing reports, such as a business valuation.
 If divorce coaches have been retained, the separating spouses may meet them individually for emotional support, or together to develop a parenting plan, to resolve parenting conflicts, or assist with communication strategies.